ng-Classic/ng-classic/aio/content/guide/upgrade.md

 </code-example>

-Soon you can load Angular Classicdependencies into the application inside `index.html`, but first you need to do some directory path adjustments.
+Soon you can load Angular Classic dependencies into the application inside `index.html`, but first you need to do some directory path adjustments.
 You'll need to load files from `node_modules` and the project root instead of from the `/app` directory as you've been doing to this point.

 Move the `app/index.html` file to the project root directory.